Sunday, April 18, 2010

 Directed by: Shawn Levy

-Date Night is essentially an action movie, about suburban couple, Phil and Clair Foster (Steve Carell and Tina Fey) who go into town on a special date night to reignite their marriage.
+Date Night is essentially an action movie, about suburban couple Phil and Clair Foster (Steve Carell and Tina Fey) who go into town on a special date night to reignite their marriage.
 I'll leave the plot for other reviewers, as my task here is simply to I.D. the MOG and a possible moral premise around which the movie is built.
 Suffice it to say, fireworks ensure.

-As we sat enjoying the chase scenes and Carell and Fey's trademark humor (albeit a bit too adolescent for our tastes) Phil pulls Holbrooke's hijacked sports coupe over to the side of the road and a constructive argument ensues.
+As we sat enjoying the chase scenes and Carell and Fey's trademark humor (albeit a bit too adolescent for our tastes) Phil pulls Holbrooke's (Mark Wahlberg) hijacked sports coupe over to the side of the road and a constructive argument ensues.
 Suddenly, in the midst of the hilarity and action there is a serious discussion about their relationship, as if a marriage counselor had suddenly popped up in the back seat and said, "You guys need to talk out your problem."

 I glanced down at my iPod's stopwatch.
 It read 43 minutes.
 I glanced at the time I had circled at the top of my notes -- 44 minutes.
 And I started taking notes of the dialogue as best I could.
 Here's a first draft of what could be the moral premise for DATE NIGHT: